influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 * RAM: 32+ GB
 * IOPS: 1000+

-### Enterprise Web Node
+### Enterprise web node

-The Enterprise Web server is primarily an HTTP server with similar load requirements.
-For most applications, the server doesn'tt need to be very robust.
-A cluster can function with only one web server, but for redundancy, we recommend multiple web servers be connected to a single back-end Postgres database.
+The Enterprise web server is primarily an HTTP server with similar load requirements.
+For most applications, the server doesn't need to be very robust.
+A cluster can function with only one web server, but for redundancy, we recommend connecting multiple web servers to a single back-end Postgres database.

 > **Note:** Production clusters should not use the SQLite database (lacks support for redundant web servers and handling high loads).